NTKHarry/MediaEval2025_NewsImage/README.md

 You will need to hand in your submissions by the deadline indicated below.
 Do that by sending an email to the address that shared the dataset download link with you.
-It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documentation and components of your workflow (e.g., your GitHub repository).
+It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documented code of your workflow (e.g., a link to a GitHub repository with a notebook and/or a collection of scripts).
-The documentation and overview of the workflow can be, e.g., well-documented notebook or scripts.
 (Please note that this is something separate from the Working Notes Paper.)

 ### Using Original Images